Ready, set, retire — 8 deadlines you need to know

 Age 62 is the minimum age at which you can choose to begin receiving Social Security retirement benefits.
 But for each year you postpone taking this benefit (until age 70), your monthly check will be larger.
 "By age 62, you'll probably want to have determined your strategy —

-whether to start collecting Social Security, to keep working or to work and receive benefits, depending on your personal situation," Greenberg says.
+whether to start collecting Social Security, to keep working or to work and receive benefits — depending on your personal situation," Vale says.
 You can also choose to defer Social Security even if you are not working.
 If you continue to

 work and take Social Security, there are income limits that could reduce your benefits until you reach full retirement age.